openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 The pull request may be fast-tracked if two CPC members approve the fast-tracking request.
 To land, the pull request itself still needs two CPC member approvals.

 CPC members may request fast-tracking of pull requests they did not author.
-In that case only, the request itself is also one fast-track approval.
+In that case, only the request itself is also one fast-track approval.
 Upvote the comment anyway to avoid any doubt.

 [cpc repo]: https://github.com/openjs-foundation/cross-project-council
 [cpc charter]: ../CPC-CHARTER.md